 Next is Part 4 - Buyer's Journey

-Alright, our next step in the Online Marketing Plan for Manufacturers is to define this persona's buyer's journey.
+Alright, our next step in the Online Marketing Plan for Manufacturers is to define this persona's, buyer's journey.
 Which goes from Awareness, when they first decide that they have a problem, through consideration.
 What are their options for solving the problem?
 To decision.
 Why do they pick you over your competitor?

-Remember, there're resources in the description below that are going to help you build your personas.
+Remember, there're resources in the YouTube Video description that are going to help you build your personas.
 There are also some great statistical resources that will give you some great benefits to using Buyer Personas, as well as a couple blog posts that I think are really going to help with the overall understanding of personas.